HackerYou/tpltraining/scratch.md

 #### Challenge: Walk the walk

-**Objective:** Pick a sprite, you can use the cat that is the default, or pick a new one.
-Can you make the character move across the screen 10 steps 10 steps at a time?
+**Objective:** 	Pick a sprite!
+You can use the default cat (Scratch!) or pick a new one.
+Can you make the character move across the screen 10 steps at a time?

 **Where to guide learns:**